iqb-vocabs/csv2ttl/README.md

 ,halboffen,,
 ,offen,,
 ```
 The first line and therefor the description of data structure is required.
 You see, that only the title is given.
+See below the [notation](#notation) paragraph.

 ### 2. Write csv2ttl_config.json
 There is one json-file to provide with some parameters for the generation process.
 The idea is, that one (git)-repository contains of multiple vocabularies describing one common issue.
 We call this repo a 'vocabulary-group'.
 The config file lists all vocabularies with id and name.